Bushmills/-multi-host-munin-plugins/README.md

 the xinetd configuration file has been provided.

-Either version serves lanwide munin information, which is collected by sending request to the hosts through through serafena (https://github.com/Bushmills/serafena), Hosts reply to requests to service "status".
+Either version serves lanwide munin information, which is collected by sending request to the hosts through through [serafena](https://github.com/Bushmills/serafena), Hosts reply to requests to service "status".